kevinspaceyvn/VMalanka_CleanCheckout/README.md

 # Description
 Clean Checkout module with only one Review step for Magento 1.x

+Version 1.0.0 works only for customers that are logged in

 ## Quick Start Guide

-Install module via Magento Connect or just copy files into your Magento project
+Copy files into your Magento project

 **Magento Support:**